Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 "A glass of cayenne, red peppers, hot sauce, and a little tomato juice," Endora replied.

-"It didn't bother you, did it?," Endora asked, "It bothered that Osgood Rightmire when Samantha and I tried that same test on him over a year and a half ago."
+"It didn't bother you, did it?"
+Endora cocked her head to the side, "It bothered that Osgood Rightmire when Samantha and I tried that same test on him over a year and a half ago."

 "To get through this man's thick head, show what you're made of instead," Endora cast an incantation.
 Immediately, Darrin's glass became larger and changed to be full of cayenne powder, a few red peppers, a little bottle of hot sauce, and a small cup of tomato juice.